lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/Locations/Elsir Vale/Nimon Gap.md

 ---

 # Nimon Gap
-Known for their apple orchard and sheep herders
+Known for their apple orchards and sheep herders.

 ### Points of Interest
 - Home of the [[Harvest Festival]]
 ___